-How To Practice Part I: Learning to Change With Change
+How To Practice Part II: Learning Through Consistency and Discipline

 This series is taken from portions of the “How To Practice” course I am currently building for Language of Markets and is designed to shift how you perceive or experience markets.
 Our actions are always dictated by how we experience what is occurring.
 This is how we can know a lot about markets and trading but remain inconsistent with our actual results.
 Unless we change how we perceive markets, we will always react in the same way no matter how much we learn about the technical aspects of markets.